Was this helpful?

 2. Scroll down to General and select Device Manager.

-3. Select the items you wish to disconnect from your Samsung TV, then select Delete.
+3. Select the items you want to disconnect from your Samsung TV, then Delete.

-By following these steps, it should only take a few seconds for all devices to disconnect from your Samsung TV.
-This also means that anyone trying to use those devices will no longer be able to connect and access the content on your TV.
+Following these steps should only take a few seconds for all devices to disconnect from your Samsung TV.
+This also means that anyone trying to use those devices can no longer connect and access the content on your TV.

 Therefore, if you’re worried about people connecting to your wireless network through your TV or accessing other content stored on the device without permission, this is an easy way of ensuring that doesn’t happen.